 An update on the UK telecoms market, covering mobile, fixed broadband, TV, OTT video, operator initiatives, M&A, and regulation.
 It includes subscription, revenue, and technology forecasts for these services.

 - The UK telecoms sector is one of the largest and most mature markets in Europe.
 Mobile subscription count is forecast to grow around 6.1% between end-2019 and end-2024; fixed broadband is forecast to grow 11.2% and pay TV to decline 5.3%.
 OTT video subscriptions are expected to amount to around 36 million by 2024.

 - O2 is the latest operator to launch 5G services in October 2019.
 EE and Vodafone launched their 5G networks in May and July this year respectively.
 In August 2019, Three UK launched a limited service in London, targeting homes.
 Three's full 5G mobile service is expected to be launched before the end of 2019.

 - In the fixed broadband segment, xDSL is expected to remain the dominant technology over the five-year forecast period.
 The government's full-fiber target is to cover 15 million homes by 2025 and to provide coverage across the country by 2033.

 - Analyzes service provider KPIs.

 - Identifies key developments across telecoms, TV, and OTT video.

 Key questions answered

-- Who are the market leaders in the fixed and mobile markets?
-What are the market shares of the key players?
+- Who are the market leaders in the fixed and mobile markets, and what are their market shares?

-- How will revenues grow in the next five years?
-Which technologies will drive revenue growth?
+- How will revenue grow in the next five years, and which technologies will drive revenue growth?